8n8/bigwebthing/README.md

 The server runs a TCP server on port 53745.

-All messages between client and server are encrypted with the Noise XK pattern.
+All messages between client and server are encrypted with the Noise XX pattern.

 Client to server
 	Message to someone